Eliot Indian Bible: Legacy

 In 1664 an especially prepared display copy was presented to King Charles II by Robert Boyle, the Governor of the New England Company.
-Many copies of the first edition (1663) of Eliot’s Indian Bible were destroyed by the British in 1675-76 by a war against Metacomet (war chief of the Wampanoag Indians).
-In 1685, after some debate, the New England Company decided to publish another edition of Eliot’s Indian Bible.
+Many copies of the first edition (1663) of Eliot’s Indian Bible were destroyed by the British in 1675–76 by a war against Metacomet (war chief of the Wampanoag Indians).
+In 1685, after some debate, the New England Company decided to publish another edition of Eliot’s Bible.
 The second edition of the entire Bible was finished in 1686, at a fraction of the cost of the first edition.
 There were 2,000 copies printed.
 A special single leaf bearing a dedication to Boyle placed into the 1685 presentation copies that were sent to Europe.

 The first English edition of the entire Bible was not published in the colonies until 1752, by Samuel Kneeland.
-Eliot's Indian Bible translation of the complete Christian Bible was supposedly written with one pen.
-This printing project was the largest printing job done in 17th-century Colonial America.
+Eliot's translation of the complete Christian Bible into Massachusett was supposedly written with one pen.
+This project was the largest printing project done in 17th-century Colonial America.

-The Massachusett Indian language Natick dialect that the translation of Eliot's Bible was made in no longer is used in the United States.
-The Algonquian Bible is today unreadable by most people in the world.
-Eliot's Indian Bible is notable for being the earliest known example of the translation and putting to print the entire 66 books of the Christian Bible into a new language of no previous written words.
+The Natick dialect of Massachusett, in Eliot's Bible was written, is no longer spoken in the United States.
+Eliot's Bible is notable for being the earliest known example of both translating and printing a complete Bible in a previously unwritten language.

-Eliot's Indian Bible was also significant because it was the first time the entire Bible was translated into a language not native to the translator.
-Previously scholars had translated the Bible from Greek, Hebrew, or Latin into their own language.
-With Eliot the translation was into a language he was just learning for the purpose of evangelization.

-In 1709 a special edition of the Algonquian Bible was authored by Experience Mayhew with the Indian words in one column and the English words in the opposite column.
-It had only Psalms and the Gospel of John.
+In 1709, excerpts from Eliot's Bible were used by Experience Mayhew to prepare a bilingual edition of Psalms and the Gospel of John, with the Massachusett words in one column and the English words in the opposite column.
 It was used for training the local Massachusett Indians to read the scriptures.
-This Algonquian Bible was a derivative of Eliot's Indian Bible.
 The 1709 Algonquian Bible text book is also referred to as The Massachuset psalter.
-This 1709 edition is based on the King James Bible just like Eliot's Indian Bible (aka: Mamusse Wunneetupanatamwe Up Biblum God).
+Like Eliot's Bible, this 1709 edition is based on the King James Bible.

-A second edition printing of Eliot's Indian Bible was an instrumental source for the Wôpanâak Language Reclamation Project where it was compared to the King James Bible in order to relearn Wôpanâak (Wampanoag) vocabulary and grammar.
+A second edition printing of Eliot's Bible was an instrumental source for the Wôpanâak Language Reclamation Project, where it was compared to the King James Bible in order to relearn Wôpanâak (Wampanoag) vocabulary and grammar.